systeminit/si/app/docs/src/reference/actions.md

 ![Retry Action](./actions/retry-actions.png)

-On the Grid view you can retry a failed action by clicking the retry icon.
+On the Grid view, you can retry a failed action by clicking the retry icon.
 You can also use the Retry All button to retry all failed actions.

 </TabPanel>